 Strangely enough, the Palau de la Música Catalana, the so-called "building that epitomises Catalan art nouveau" wasn"t designed by Gaudí, but by his contemporary Lluís Domènech i Montaner

 The Palau Güell was designed by the young Gaudí and is a wonderful blend of medieval opulence and the architect"s unique exuberant style.
 Completed in 1890, the building was the private residence of Gaudí"s patron, Count Güell.
-The Palau Güell is a designated UNESCO World Heritage Site.
+The Palau Güell is a designated UNESCO World Heritage Site

 The colour and fantasy of the Casa Batlló captivates passers-by on the Passeig de Gràcia.
 Standing halfway up this elegant boulevard and in a strongly contrasting style to the neighbouring houses, the Casa Amatller and Casa Lleó Morera, Gaudí"s building reveals the splendour of an architect who was able to work on this project with total creative freedom, Antoni Gaudí.